Enviroart - Images by Bob Coe

 Our natural world is under threat from different sources, like many I am concerned with the legacy we are leaving to future generations.
 The work on this website has been produced as part of my MA Fine Art and BA Creative Art courses.

-For my MA Fine Art course at Norwich university of the Arts I have worked on a series of images exploring environmental issues:
+For other modules of my MA Fine Art course I also worked on a series of images exploring environmental issues:

 The Unseen uses Infra-Red photography to highlight the pollution of our waterways caused by the practice of allowing storm water discharges (where excess sewage and rainwater are discharged to our watercourses).